sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/shankarAchAryaH/prapanchasAratantram_prathamo_bhAgaH.md

 ****

-Commences with the [Trishtubh Mantra](# "See Sharadātilaka, Ch xx1, vv, 32 et, seq.
-Raghava gives the Mantra and other details The Devata of the Mantra is Agni") which is Vedik; the Dhyāna of the Adhi-Devī of the Mantra who is Kātyāyanī is given in v.
+Commences with the Trishtubh Mantra[^253] which is Vedik; the Dhyāna of the Adhi-Devī of the Mantra who is Kātyāyanī is given in v.
 9 and Her nine Shaktis in vv.
 13, 14.
 In vv 18-23 are to be found the names of the Shaktis of the letters of the Mantra.
 It is noted that the number of Japa prescribed (v.
 25) for this Mantra is twice that of the Gāyatrī The Mantra which is composed of 44 letters, if reversed, becomes the (v.
 29) Astra (weapon) mantra and is divided into eight sections which are identified with various things, the senses of knowledge, the senses of action, the five elements and so forth (vv.
 30-34).
 From these 44 letters issue 44 Vahni Devatās, each of whom is attended by 5 Shaktis, each of whom is attended by five handmaidens, each of whom is again attended by 16 handmaidens, each of whom again is attended by millions upon millions of handmaidens (40-43).

+[^253]: "See Sharadātilaka, Ch xx1, vv, 32 et, seq.
+Raghava gives the Mantra and other details The Devata of the Mantra is Agni"

  In v.
-48 the [Nakshatras](# "See p.
-25, n, 5 ante.") are divided into three classes; human (Mānusha), demonic (Asura) and celestial (Daiva).
+48 the Nakshatras[^254] are divided into three classes; human (Mānusha), demonic (Asura) and celestial (Daiva).
 Their place in magical rites is also shown.

+[^254]: "See p.
+25, n, 5 ante."

  From verse 55 to the end of the Chapter Mahāvishnu speaks of the magical rites relating to Stambhana, Vashīkarana, Ākarshana, Vidveshana, Vimohana, Mārana, Aṁgahānikarana^(**1**) and so forth; and the means to be taken to counteract these operations when done by others.
 It is noteworthy here and in many other places that the most diverse matters are placed together.
 This is also the case with many verses which seem hardly in their proper place, suggesting a doubt as to the accuracy of the order in which the copying has been done.